Category: Conversations

 Seven years later, I still have days when grief ambushes me.
 It might be triggered by a song, a smell, an anniversary, or absolutely nothing at all.
 The difference now is that I’ve learned to work with it rather than against it.

-I keep a "grief day" protocol in my business toolkit.
-It includes template emails for rescheduling calls, a list of low-energy tasks I can do when I can't concentrate, and contact information for the people in my village who can help with childcare if needed.
-Having this plan in place means I don't have to make decisions when my brain is foggy with pain.
+I keep a “grief day” protocol in my business toolkit.
+It includes template emails for rescheduling calls, a list of low-energy tasks I can do when I can’t concentrate.
+Having this plan in place means I don’t have to make decisions when my brain is foggy with pain.

 image_5